ellisonbg/py4science/book/whirlwind_tour.rst

 ``datetime.date``, ``float`` and ``int``.
-The other important difference between this file and the ``bodyfat.dat`` file above is the use of a comma as the field delimiter.  ``np.loadtxt`` has support for converters to covert strings to arbitrary types, and handling heterogeneous datatypes, but it can be cumbersome to set up (we will cover this in :ref:`numpy_intro`).
+The other important difference between this file and the ``bodyfat.dat`` file above is the use of a comma as the field delimiter.  ``np.loadtxt`` has support for converters to covert strings to arbitrary types, and can heterogeneous datatypes, but it can be cumbersome to set up (we will cover this in :ref:`numpy_intro`).
 For loading CSV files that "just works" out of the box, `matplotlib.mlab